Jwallee/midterm332-jgr2722/README.md

 ```ruby
 make all
 ```
-This runs the path **all** in the make file, which includes *build and run*. **Remember to include your own docker name in the make file, so that the docker container is created under your own username.**
+This runs the path **all** in the make file, which includes *build and run*.

+**Remember to include your own docker name in the Makefile, so that the docker container is created under your own username.**

 **[For reference, ${NAME} means that your own docker username is used for the command.
 This should be done automatically if you replaced the NAME variable with your docker username.]**